aphixe/CountdownMaster/README.md

 ## Requirements

 - Python 3.9+ (PySide6 supports 3.8+)
-- Windows, macOS, or Linux with a desktop environment
+- Windows, macOS, or Linux(will have to virtual machine test Linux) with a desktop environment

 Dependencies are listed in `requirements.txt`.